Director at Rejuvenate Productions – a digital agency specialising in web design and video production

 What's your most embarrassing career moment?There's a few.
 I'd say sending an email to about one thousand government businesses which shouldn't have gone out!

-If you're to take a gap year, what would you do?One of my biggest regrets after leaving University is not taking time out to go travelling so I'd probably explore the world with my family.
+If you were to take a gap year, what would you do?One of my biggest regrets after leaving University is not taking time out to go travelling so I'd probably explore the world with my family.

 Sum yourself up in three words.Honest, open and friendly.